This morning, a giant Trojan horse was parked across the street from Nipissing MPP Vic Fedeli's constituency office in downtown North Bay.

-Members of the Ontario Council of Hospital Unions along with union partners brought the giant 15-foot horse to symbolize what they believe is duplicity of the Ontario PCs hospital services’ privatization plan.
+Members of the Ontario Council of Hospital Unions and union partners brought the giant 15-foot horse to symbolize what they believe is the duplicity of the Ontario PCs hospital services’ privatization plan.

-"The Trojan horse is a symbol of a gift at tainted gift the Greeks gave to the Trojans," explained Michael Hurley, president of OCHU-CUPE.
+"The Trojan horse is a symbol of a gift, a tainted gift the Greeks gave to the Trojans," explained Michael Hurley, president of OCHU-CUPE.

-"The Trojans thought they were all leaving, and that the war was over, they celebrated, and while they were passed out.
-The Greeks emerged and slaughtered them right it was a it was a gift.
-They should have been wary of.
+"The Trojans thought they were all leaving, and that the war was over.
+They celebrated and when they passed out the Greeks emerged and slaughtered them.
+They should have been wary of it.
 And what we're seeing is this privatization of hospital surgeries is a gift, the Ontario people should be very wary of."

-"They are saying that private clinics are going to reduce wait times, they're going to alleviate the crisis that we're seeing in our hospitals, and they're going to provide the care that, you know, Ontarians desperately need, but really, nothing could be really further from the truth," she said.
+"They are saying that private clinics are going to reduce wait times, they're going to alleviate the crisis that we're seeing in our hospitals, and they're going to provide the care that Ontarians desperately need, but really, nothing could be further from the truth," she said.

 The protesters claim this fall, the government will be issuing new licenses to private clinics and providing them funding to perform 100,000 MRIs and CT scans.